felipearosr/RAG-LlamaIndex/1.Streaming - Memory - Sources/README.md

 ### How do we implement it?

-This is a basic implementation of sources, you can also separate them by files by using the metadata of the source_nodes.
+This is a basic implementation of sources, you can also separate them by file types, using the metadata of the source_nodes.

 ```python
 @cl.on_message